rumors/handbook/operations/communication.md

 ## Rumors Fridays

 Fridays are our “investment time,” a concept borrowed from [Thoughtbot](https://thoughtbot.com/).
-We set aside every Friday for professional development, studio operations, planning, and culture, internal projects, and community participation.
+We set aside at least half a day every Friday for professional development, studio operations, planning, and culture, internal projects, and community participation.
 This could be anything from learning a new skill to attending a talk to planning a studio website redesign.
+We meet quarterly on a Rumors Friday to discuss progress toward internal projects and goals.

 ## Weekly status meeting